simog-dev/Ready-Whisper/README.md

 # Whisper Transcription

-A Python script for transcribing audio files using the [Whisper](https://github.com/openai/whisper) model.
+A Python script for transcribing audio and video files using the [Whisper](https://github.com/openai/whisper) model.

 ## Features